AlessandroMelone/gazebo_ros_plugin/README.md

 - $ ~/your_ros_ws catkin_make
   $ roslaunch lbr_iiwa_description gazebo_ctrl.launch
+  click start simulation button on gazebo wait that the ROS_INFO message appear on the linux bash: "Ready to control!"

 - open another bash shell to send topic message that plugin will read to know your desired end-effector position, you have two option to specify the position: